-2021 Outlook
+2022 Outlook

-The Company's 2020 earnings reflected the Company's continued ability to manage through the existing economic conditions and challenges in the financial services industry, while investing in the Company's future.
-During 2020, the Company, along with other financial services companies, experienced substantial disruptions from the COVID-19 pandemic and the accompanying rapid downward shift in the yield curve.
-The Company has observed signs of an economic recovery in the United States with jobs, consumer spending, manufacturing, and other indicators rebounding in the second half of 2020 from their weakest levels.
-The path of the COVID-19 virus, the effectiveness of the COVID-19 vaccine and rollout and the efficacy of the latest and any future stimulus packages will drive the re-opening plans of state and local economies in 2021.
-Significant items that may have an impact on 2021 results include:
+The Company's 2021 earnings reflected the Company's continued ability to operate and manage through the volatile economic conditions and challenges in the economy, while investing in the Company's future.
+Throughout 2021, the Company, along with other financial services companies, experienced continued material disruptions from the COVID-19 pandemic and the subsequent rapid downward shift in the yield curve, which remained relatively flat for the majority of the year.
+However, the Company continues to see signs of recovery in the United States as the economy is poised for continued above average growth in 2022, with consensus estimates for GDP growth approximately 4%.
+The combination of strong consumer demand, strong consumer and corporate balance sheets, a continuing reopening of the economy and historically low interest rates provide fuel for growth.
+Significant items that may have an impact on 2022 results include: